dankelley/whalestrike/README.md

 a region with controllers.
 Only one marked `Ship` will be open at first.
 Try adjusting the ship speed, to see what happens to the plots.
 Then try other elements of the `Ship` controller.
 Then try closing that controller, opening the others and exploring.
-The app has a `Help` button that give smore information.
+The app has a `Help` button that gives more information.
 The `Code` button is also handy: it presents a dialog box with the raw R code that could be used outside the app, to generate the plots shown.
 In other words, `app2()` acts as both a tool and a tutor.
 A video